Table of Contents - 4-H Member Policies C.1.

 - All projects must be the work of the 4-H member.

 - The Market Animal project must be raised on your home premises or within a 30-35 mile radius.
 Projects outside of this radius must receive an exemption from the local Extension Office and the fair where the animal is entered.

-- All Market Animals must be identified for a specific fair when the animals are tagged (January for Market Steers and June for Market Lambs).
-4-H members can tag and identify only one market steer and /or one market lamb per fair per show and sale.
+- All Market Animals must be identified for Fryeburg Fair when the animals are tagged (January for Market Steers and June for Market Lambs).
+4-H members can tag and identify only one market steer and /or one market lamb at the Fryeburg Fair.